BeardedTortle/Etch-a-Sketch-Project/README.md

 # Etch-a-Sketch-Project

+This is a project for The Odin Project. https://theodinproject.com

 Create a webpage with a 16x16 grid of square divs

     Create the divs using JavaScript… don’t try making them by hand with copy and pasting in your html file!